SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at University of Alabama at Birmingham School of Medicine discussed a range of topics including ethical dilemmas, personal resilience, insights on the doctor-patient relationship, and views on healthcare reform.
-While there were no specific mentions of MMI or nondisclosure agreements, the questions varied from scenarios about patient interactions to inquiries about personal experiences and opinions on healthcare policies.
+Students said most difficult question asked at University of Alabama at Birmingham School of Medicine discussed various topics including ethical dilemmas, personal resilience, insights on the doctor-patient relationship, and handling failures.
+The interviews encompassed a wide range of questions touching on healthcare reform, personal experiences, and ethical scenarios, with some mentioning the absence of extremely challenging questions.

 How long was the interview?